- Founder and President of the Tides Foundation

 Pike also heads the Tides Center, which was created in 1996 by the Tides Foundation.
 The Tides Center functions as a legal firewall insulating the Tides Foundation from potential lawsuits filed by people whose livelihoods or well-being may have been harmed by Foundation-funded projects.

-In addition to his duties with Tides, Pike serves as a director of the Environmental Working Group (EWG) and as a board member of such activist groups as: Democracy Alliance; the Solidago Foundation, which contributed $15,000 to the Institute for Policy Studies; the Endswell Foundation, an environmental group in British Columbia; and Working Assets (which he co-founded).
-PIke is a Governing Board member of the Institute for New Economic Thinking, co-founded and bankrolled by George Soros.
-Other organizations in which Pike has held leadership positions include Island Press, Network for Good, the Sage Centre, the Threshold Foundation, the Charity Projects Entertainment Fund, the Social Venture Network, the Sierra Fund, and America’s Charities.
+In addition to his duties with Tides, Pike serves as a director of the Environmental Working Group (EWG) and as a board member of such activist groups as: Democracy Alliance; the Endswell Foundation, an environmental group in British Columbia; the Solidago Foundation, which contributed $15,000 to the Institute for Policy Studies; and Working Assets (which he co-founded).
+Pike is a Governing Board member of the Institute for New Economic Thinking, co-founded and bankrolled by George Soros.
+Other organizations in which Pike has held leadership positions include America’s Charities, the Charity Projects Entertainment Fund, Island Press, Network for Good, the Sage Centre, the Sierra Fund, the Social Venture Network, and the Threshold Foundation.

 Pike founded the website Egrants.org (now Groundspring.org) to facilitate online charitable contributions to leftwing causes.
 He also created the Tsunami fund, an anti-capitalist, anti-gun ownership lobbying group.
 Both organizations have strong ties to the Tides Foundation.